ory/docs/docs/oathkeeper/api-access-rules.md

 - `mutators`: A list of mutation handlers that transform the HTTP request before forwarding it.
 A common use case is generating a new set of credentials (e.g.
   JWT) which then will be forwarded to the upstream server.
-When using ORY Oathkeeper's Decision API, it is expected that the API Gateway forwards the mutated HTTP Headers to the upstream server.
+When using ORY Oathkeeper's Decision API, it's expected that the API Gateway forwards the mutated HTTP Headers to the upstream server.
 For the full list of available mutators, click [here](pipeline/mutator.md).
 - `errors`: A list of error handlers that are executed when any of the previous